Best AI Tools to Extract Data from PDFs

 Quick verdict

-Choose Adobe PDF Extract API when you are a developer who needs text, tables, and structure returned as JSON for a pipeline.
-Choose Docparser or Parseur when the job is repeated business documents, such as invoices or forms, routed into a spreadsheet or another system.
+Choose Adobe PDF Extract API when an app needs PDF text, tables, and page layout as JSON.
+Choose Docparser or Parseur to pull the same fields from invoices or forms and send them to a sheet or another system.

 No tool on this list removes the need to check important extracted values by hand.
 Structured extraction can misread a merged cell.